Cystiscus havannensis

 Cystiscus havannensis is a species of very small sea snail, a marine gastropod mollusk or micromollusk in the family Cystiscidae.

 Description

 The size of the shell attains 1.73 mm.
+Shell is minute, hyaline, thin, translucent white, glossy and smooth.
+It has a low, rounded spire with 2 whorls tapering to the base.
+Its head and tentacles are opaque orange.

 Distribution

-This marine species occurs off Vanuatu.
+This marine species occurs off Vanuatu in very shallow, muddy pass with algae growth on the dead coral.